phiguera/CharAnalysis/CharAnalysis_UsersGuide.md

 - Global variables eliminated, improving reliability when functions are called in non-standard order.
 - Computation separated from visualization, making batch processing more straightforward.
 - Input validation added, providing clear error messages for common misconfigurations.
-- Several bugs corrected (see the repository README for details).

 ---